ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 Alice intend to send 50,000 microAlgos to Bob by updating balances within a new payment channel state.
 The results will be balances reflecting Alice will receive 150,000 and Bob 250,000 at closing.

-Construction of the Evidence Contract requires defining Idenitifer values and the terms for each Clause.
+Construction of the Evidence Contract requires defining Identifier values and the terms for each Clause.

 #### Define the Contract Index